 If the magazine becomes dirty, it should be disassembled and thoroughly cleaned.
 Be sure the magazine is unloaded before disassembly.
-The following disassembly instructions apply to Ruger® magazines.
-If you are using non-Ruger® magazines in your rifle, follow the manufacturer's instructions for cleaning and maintenance of those magazines.
+The following disassembly instructions apply:

 Snap-On Base - Use a punch to press in on the magazine spring seat where it protrudes into the hole in the magazine floorplate.
 Slide the magazine floorplate toward the front of the magazine, be careful to prevent the forcible ejection of the magazine spring seat and compressed magazine spring.
 Withdraw the magazine spring seat, magazine spring, and magazine follower from the magazine body.
 Reassemble in reverse order.